 Yes, Switzerland is the ideal country to visit by train.
 And thanks to our Switzerland train itinerary and the Swiss Travel Pass, your travels will be budget-friendly and convenient.
 The travel pass covers most trains, buses, mountain railways, and boats in Switzerland.

-With so many destinations to choose from, it is no easy feat to come up with the perfect Switzerland train itinerary.
+With so many destinations, developing the perfect Switzerland train itinerary is no easy feat.
 Nevertheless, we tried our best.

-We are taking you from the airport in Geneva or Zurich straight to Lausanne, a charming town with lots of French influences.
-From there, you will have the opportunity to visit Chillon Castle and take a boat ride on Lake Geneva.
+We are taking you from the airport in Geneva or Zurich to Lausanne, a charming town with many French influences.
+From there, you can visit Chillon Castle and take a boat ride on Lake Geneva.

-And finally, we have included some other popular destinations such as Zurich, Lucerne, and the Rhine Falls, giving you a comprehensive experience of Switzerland.
-With this Switzerland train itinerary, you'll be able to experience the best of what the country has to offer in just one week, all while enjoying the comfort and convenience of traveling by train.
+And finally, we have included some other popular destinations, such as Zurich, Lucerne, and the Rhine Falls, giving you a comprehensive experience of Switzerland.
+With this Switzerland train itinerary, you'll experience the best of what the country offers in just one week while enjoying the comfort and convenience of traveling by train.

 Why visit Switzerland by train?